Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Uniform Properties of Bundles, Bundle Maps, Manifolds and Foliations

-To set up our regularity results in \autoref{stateRegularity}, some definitions and notations are needed which we gather them in the following.
-We hope that in doing so, we can make clear how we can deal with the spaces being lack of compactness, high smoothness and boundedness, where the idea extends e.g. \cite{HPS77, PSW12, BLZ99, BLZ08, Cha04, Eld13, Ama15}.
-Meanwhile, we try to clarify certain concepts, facts and also the connections between the hypotheses in \autoref{settingOverview} and the classical reference e.g. \cite{HPS77}.
+To set up our regularity results in \autoref{stateRegularity}, some definitions and notations are needed which we gather below.
+We hope that by doing so, we can make it clear how we deal with the spaces that lack compactness, high smoothness and boundedness; the main ideas of these treatments come from e.g. \cite{HPS77, PSW12, BLZ99, BLZ08, Cha04, Eld13, Ama15}.
+Meanwhile, we try to clarify certain concepts, facts and also the connection between the hypotheses in \autoref{settingOverview} and the classical references (e.g. \cite{HPS77}).

-A purpose of this part is to describe the uniformly $ C^{k,\alpha} $ ($ k = 0,1, 0 \leq \alpha \leq 1 $) continuity of $ f $, a bundle map between two bundles $ X, Y $, that respects fiber and base points in appropriate $ X, Y $ with uniform properties.
-This is done by an extremely natural way, that is, represent the bundle map in local bundle charts belonging to preferred bundle atlases.
-The specially chosen bundle atlas also gives the uniform properties of bundle (and so the base space).
-We attempt to discuss these concepts needed in this paper and also our forthcoming papers in a weaker sense.
-In order to do this, (uniformly) locally metrizable space is introduced in \autoref{locallyM} to make sense of uniformly $ C^{0,\alpha} $ continuity.
-A quick review of fiber (or leaf) topology and connection is given in \autoref{immersed} and \autoref{connections} respectively.
-Different types of continuity of bundle maps associated with different classes of bundles are introduced in \autoref{bundle} (and \autoref{bundleII}).
-The relevant uniform notions about manifold and foliation are contained in \autoref{mf}.
-Some examples related with our (uniform) assumptions on bundles and manifolds with uniform properties are given in \autoref{examples}.
+A purpose of this chapter is to explain the notion of uniform $ C^{k,\alpha} $ ($ k = 0,1, 0 \leq \alpha \leq 1 $) continuity of a bundle map that respects fibers and base points in appropriate bundles with uniform properties.
+This is done in an extremely natural way, that is, we represent the bundle map in local bundle charts belonging to preferred bundle atlases.
+In order to do this, (uniformly) locally metrizable spaces are introduced in \autoref{locallyM} to make sense of uniform $ C^{0,\alpha} $ continuity.
+A quick review of the fiber (or leaf) topology and connections is given in \autoref{immersed} and \autoref{connections}, respectively.
+Different types of continuity of bundle maps in different classes of bundles are introduced in \autoref{bundle} (and \autoref{bundleII}).
+The relevant notions of uniform manifold and foliation appear in \autoref{mf}.
+Some examples related to our (uniform) assumptions on bundles and manifolds are given in \autoref{examples}.